 Nashvillians On Broadway | Sharon Henry

-Broadway in downtown Nashville is what Bourbon Street is to New Orleans; a party and entertainment hotspot.
-Although in contrast to the blues and jazz of NOLA, visitors to Music City Nashville are spurred on (pun intended) by country music, steel guitars and cowboy boots.
+Broadway, Nashville is equivalent to New Orleans’ Bourbon Street – a party hotspot.
+Though in contrast to NOLA’s blues and jazz, the people of Music City Nashville are spurred on (pun intended) by country music, steel guitars and cowboy boots.

 Tonight Broadway is teeming with people out for a good time.
 Music is everywhere; on the street, booming from car stereos and from each honky-tonk (bar that provides country music entertainment) lining the boulevard.